We Asked You to Tell Congress Why You Support Strong US Aid — and Your Messages Were Truly Powerful

 Last month, the House passed a bill that increases foreign aid by 4%, or $2.2 billion, which would still bring the total amount at less than 1% of US GDP.
 However, to get this legislation passed by Congress, the Senate must also approve these numbers.

 We asked Global Citizens to write to us telling us why they support a strong US foreign aid budget, so we can share those messages with the Senate Appropriations Committee members.
 And your response was overwhelming.
-We received almost 9,000 messages that powerfully demonstrated your commitment to a better world for all that will be delivered to members of the foreign relations and appropriations committees.
+We received over 15,000 messages that powerfully demonstrated your commitment to a better world for all that will be delivered to members of the foreign relations and appropriations committees.

 Here are just a few of the thousands of moving messages we received from Global Citizens across the country advocating on behalf of the world’s most vulnerable, who need support through foreign aid.